 There will be several homework assignments in this course.
 Most of the tasks will require handwritten or typed solutions.
 Some assignments may have programming tasks.
 The solution to programming tasks can be programmed in base versions of C, C++, Java, Python2 or Python3 only.
 All homework submissions must be submitted via Canvas.
-No other method of submission accepted.
+No other method of submission accepted under any circumstances.
+All homework scores (other than the lowest one) will contribute to your final grade.
 If you find yourself in an emergency and cannot deliver homework on time, immediately inform the instructor.
-Also, while working with other persons on non-graded example problems from the textbook is a good way to help you develop your understanding and insight into the techniques of problem solving, homework solutions must be your work only.
-Violations of this will not be tolerated and result in severe penalties for all parties involved, in strict compliance to official UTA policy.
+Also, while working with other people on non-graded example problems from the textbook is a good way to help you develop your understanding and insight into the techniques of problem solving, homework solutions must be your work only.
+Violations of this will not be tolerated and result in severe penalties for all parties involved, in strict compliance with official UTA policy.